grawlixes/binary-xyphos/README.md

 # why is it better?
 There are several reasons.

-	- Time complexity:
+    - Efficiency: Huffman Coding, though old, is certainly better than the dictionary assignment I used in Xyphos to represent redundancies.
+      So, more file space will be saved with binary-xyphos.

+	- Time complexity: my old program uses some very primitive string methods several times over, making it pretty slow.
+I expect this one to compress in much less time.

 	- Lossless: my old program doesn't conserve the case of letters.
 This program saves everything.

+    - Low-level: Xyphos is written in Python, a high-level interpreted pro- gramming language implemented in C. Binary Xyphos is written in pure C, so it'll suffer from less overhead.

-These improvements exist because I am compressing files at a lower level.
+In fact, these improvements really exist because I am compressing files at a lower level.
 In Xyphos, I tried compressing without considering any information below text level; in Binary Xyphos, I'm compressing at the binary level.
 This showcases both my program's efficiency and my top-tier project naming skills.

 # info
 See this link for more information: https://www2.cs.duke.edu/csed/poop/huff/info/

-This program isn't done yet.
+This program isn't done yet!